 The UK government has set a goal of achieving zero HIV transmissions and zero HIV-related stigma by the year 2030.
 How can we achieve this?

+Our Sexual Health Service offers free HIV testing as part of its standard sexual infection screening.
 Testing for HIV is quick and easy – all it takes is a finger-prick test.
 Testing is really important because people can live with HIV for a long time without any symptoms.
 Testing is the only way to know your HIV status.
 If you have HIV, finding out means you can start treatment, stay healthy and avoid passing the virus onto anyone else.

 Dr Ayo-ola Okunwobi-Smith, Consultant Genitourinary Medicine and HIV, said: “We can help achieve the goal of zero HIV transmission by 2030 by all of us playing our part – testing, testing, testing and being aware of our HIV status.